bisop-repo/omicronprotection/README.md

 ```
 The input data have to be present at
 ```
-../../../bisop_bi/data/data.csv'
+repository root/data/data_20220215.csv
 ```
-relatively from **Vyvanuti**.
-This path may be changed in the above batches.
-The source data file is avalable upon approval of Institute of Health information and Statistics of the Czech Republic (https://www.uzis.cz/).
+The source data (version as of comes from 15 Feb 2022) is avalable upon approval of Institute of Health information and Statistics of the Czech Republic (https://www.uzis.cz/).

 Typically each batch takes several hours.
 R as well as some of its packages are required (see the respective R scripts for the definite list).
 All resulting files for each model run can be found in **Vyvanuti/outputs/ANALYSISNAME**.

+### Commit history

+"Project repo, ready for publication" - the version committed at the time of publication (Feb, 2022)

+"Adjust for different preprocessor version" - committed in July, 2022, to perfectly replicate the graphs from Suppl.
+Mat.
+2 (this material has been produced using two different versions of the preprecessor, which the initial commit did not take into account)